Psicosis II

-Juan Ebodio Gonzalez (born February 22, 1967) is a Mexican professional wrestler better known under the ring name Psicosis.
+Juan Ebodio Gonzalez (born February 22, 1967) is a Mexican professional wrestler, better known under the ring name Psicosis.
 Gonzalez was the second wrestler to work as Psicosis, given the ring character by Asistencia Asesoría y Administración (AAA) to replace the original Psicosis, and is often denoted Psicosis II.
-When Gonzalez left AAA in early 2009 he was briefly replaced by a third Psicosis.
-He was not referred to as "Psicosis II" on promotional material, instead the name is used by fans to distinguish him from the original Psicosis.
+When Gonzalez left AAA in early 2009, he was briefly replaced by a third Psicosis.
+He was not referred to as "Psicosis II" on promotional material; the name is used by fans to distinguish him from the original Psicosis.
 In November 2013, Gonzalez was renamed Psyco Ripper and shortly thereafter Reapper.

-Gonzalez was unmasked on August 18, 2024 after losing a Lucha de Apuesta at Triplemania XXXII's third event.
+Gonzalez was unmasked on August 18, 2024 after losing a Lucha de Apuestas ("bet match") at Triplemania XXXII's third event.

 Professional wrestling career

 Early career

 Juan Gonzalez was trained by his father, who wrestled under the ring name El Puma.
-Upon his debut he began working as El Puma Jr., mainly in the Puebla region and in Tijuana, Baja California.
-When he began wrestling in Tijuana in 1994 he received additional training by Rey Misterio, Sr. and also adopted the ring persona "León Negro" (Spanish for "Black Lion"), a rúdo (bad guy) mid-card character.
-In 1995 he travelled to Japan and worked for Frontier Martial Arts Wrestling (FMW) teaming with Ultraman as Ultraman-Taro for the tour.
-Another wrestler later worked as Ultra Taro, Jr. in Southern California, but he is not related to Gonzalez.
-In January 1996 Gonzalez lost the León Negro mask twice, both times by losing a Lucha de Apuesta to Halloween, once in Tijuana and once in San Luis Río Colorado, Sonora.
-Gonzalez became noticed by Asistencia Asesoría y Administración (AAA) owner Antonio Peña through his work in Tijuana and landed a full-time contract with the company in 1997.
+Upon his debut, he began working as El Puma Jr., mainly in the Puebla region and in Tijuana.
+When he began wrestling in Tijuana in 1994, he received additional training by Rey Misterio, Sr. and adopted the ring persona "León Negro" ("Black Lion"), a mid-card rúdo ("bad guy") character.
+In 1995, he travelled to Japan to wrestle for Frontier Martial-Arts Wrestling (FMW), teaming with Ultraman as Ultraman-Taro.
+In January 1996, Gonzalez lost the León Negro mask twice, both times losing a Lucha de Apuestas ("bet match") to Halloween, once in Tijuana and the other in San Luis Río Colorado.